 Why do you suppose “jobs” gets left out of the classroom discussion?

 Read this incendiary article I wrote for circulation among my friends back in 1992.
 I didn’t write as well then and lacked a filter for moderation.
-However, this remains one of my favorite “blogs” – even if it was written in 18 years ago.
-Regrettably, the issues addressed in this article apply today to nonsense such as interactive white boards, clickers and classroom cartoon watching.
+However, this remains one of my favorite “blog posts” – even if it was written in more than a quarter century ago.
+Regrettably, the issues addressed in this article apply today to nonsense such as “personalized” learning, interactive white boards, clickers, and classroom cartoon watching.

 Be sure to dig the email address listed at the end of the piece!